andikawilliam/sketch-pad/README.md

 2. Add button to change the size of the grid
 3. Change into a random color instead of only one color
 4. Added left click and right click listener to turn on/off hover color

+### To be added
+1. Option to pick one color for sketch pad
+2. Center sketch pad